-What's the likelihood that the IETF's new HTTP Strict Transport Security (HSTS) protocol will have a positive effect on enterprise security?
+What's the likelihood that the IETF's new HTTP Strict Transport Security (HSTS) protocol will have a positive effect

 Ask the Expert!

 Have questions about network security for expert Matt Pascucci?
 Send them via email today!
 (All questions are anonymous.)

 HTTP Strict Transport Security (NSTS) is a protocol being designed to enhance Web security.
 Here's how it works: When a Web browser connects with a website or Web application and receives a special NSTS message in return, that's a queue to the browser that all communications should be transmitted via HTTPS, which is of course much more secure than unencrypted HTTP.